pippinbarr/cart253-2018/modules/core-for-loops/core-for-loops.md

 - In this case we are adding `1` to `i` each time through the loop
 - So the first time `i` is `0`, then it's `1`, then it's `2`, and so on
 - Adding `1` is the most common update step by far
-- But you can do other things if you want

 ---